John Deere Gator: M-Gator and R-Gator

 In 1997 to 1998, the 261st Area Support Medical Battalion of the 44th Medical Brigade brought a Gator to Bosnia for Operation SFOR2.
 It was an off-the-shelf commercial version Gator that was painted in camouflage and equipped with a carrying tray on its hood, as well as brackets to hold rifles.
 Its main purpose was for casualty evacuation, and it could hold two litters on the rear deck.
 It came in handy for utility work as well, and was used mostly by the medical supply section for transporting supplies and equipment.

 In 1997, the U.S. Army adopted a version of the Gator known as the M-Gator.
 The M-Gator is now also in use with the U.S. Marine Corps.
 Following the upgrades of the original Gator, it is known in its current version as the M-Gator A1, and features upgrades such as rollover protection.
 It is the 6x4 variant, and uses the three-cylinder Yanmar diesel engine found in other Gator vehicles, and is also capable of using JP-8 fuel.
 The vehicle is capable of being air-dropped.
 The Gator has been used in Iraq and Afghanistan for supply deliveries and casualty evacuation, as it is more nimble off-road than an HMMWV.
 Although the M-Gator was not designed to carry equipment in the field, troops would put their gear onto the vehicles to lighten their loads when an M-Gator was available to them.
-M-Gators are also used by Canadian Forces in Afghanistan.
+M-Gators were also used by Canadian Forces in Afghanistan.

 In 2016, the U.S. rated its fleet of military UTVs, indicated as 'LTATV' (Lightweight Tactical All Terrain Vehicles), including the M-Gator A1 and M-Gator A3 at 1100 lb for 4x4 units, and at 1200 lb payload capacity for 6-wheeled units.

 The M-Gator has also been developed into an unmanned ground vehicle, known as the R-Gator.
 It was developed by John Deere and iRobot.
 It is capable of autonomous operations such as waypoint following with obstacle avoidance, and following dismounted infantry soldiers, as well as other vehicles.